Sulabird/Rockman-X-Fossil-Hunter/README.md

 it only contains a test map with movement options similar to that of said franchise, as well as the basic lemon shot.
 Tiles are 16x16, by default the game will scale from 480x270.<br><br>
 For more context I'm a novice nim user trying out game development.
 I've been interested in the Rockman X games for quite a while.
-I kind just made up the physics so don't expect it to play identically.
+I kind of just made up the physics so don't expect it to play identically.

 ## Made with kirpi
 This project is made with kirpi: an elegant, lightweight game framework for Nim.<br>